ElGuillermo/HLL_CRCON_All_time_stats/README.md

 > The shell commands given below assume your CRCON is installed in `/root/hll_rcon_tool`.

 ### 1/3 Log into your CRCON host machine using SSH
+  - See [this](https://github.com/MarechJ/hll_rcon_tool/wiki/Troubleshooting-&-Help-‐-Common-procedures-‐-How-to-enter-a-SSH-terminal) if you need help to do it.

 ### 2/3 Download the tool
   - Enter these commands, one line at a time